My Top 10 Weaning Recipe Books!

 Click here to buy Beth Bentley's fabulous Young Gums: Baby Food With Attitude on Amazon!

 I hope you have enjoyed reading my selection, and these books have given you a little inspiration and encouragement for your own weaning adventures.
 And remember to look after yourself, to make sure that you are getting three nutritious meals a day yourself (and plenty of snacks and cups of tea!), and if you are struggling, do not be afraid to reach out and ask for help from a friend, family member, neighbour, or somebody like me!
-If you need some help and support right now, why not visit the NHS weaning advice pages and their guidelines for your baby's first solid foods.
+If you need some help and support right now, check out my weaning tips with pre and post-natal personal trainer and nutritionist Emma West, and its always worth visiting the NHS weaning advice pages (I regularly do!) and their guidelines for your baby's first solid foods.